ember-learn/guides-source/guides/release/tutorial/03-automated-testing.md

 This is almost always the behavior we want, so we will almost always use `await` and `visit` as a pair.
 This applies to other kinds of simulated interaction too, such as clicking on a button or a link, as they all take time to complete.
 Even though sometimes these actions may seem imperceptibly fast to us, we have to remember that our test robot has really, really fast hands, as we will see in a moment.

 After navigating to the `/` URL and waiting for things to settle, we check that the current URL matches the URL that we expect (`/`).
 We can use the `currentURL` test helper here, as well as `equal` _assertion_.
-This is how we encode our "checklist" into code — by specifying, or _asserting_ how things _should_ behave, we will be alerted if our app does _not_ behave in the way that we expect.
+This is how we encode our "checklist" into code—by specifying, or _asserting_ how things _should_ behave, we will be alerted if our app does _not_ behave in the way that we expect.

 Next, we confirmed that the page has an `<h2>` tag that contains the text "Welcome to Super Rentals!".
 Knowing this is true means that we can be quite certain that the correct template has been rendered, without errors.

-Commit: Temporarily disable image optimization
-The image optimization setting is known to be pretty slow.
-This is not usually a problem because the step is not performed when the images didn't change.
-Most of the time, at most one or two images will change per build so that's not a big issue.

-With the flood of new images added in part 2 (#75), this step is now pushing us over the 50 min time limit on Travis.
-This commit disable the step for now so it can be run manually outside of CI.

-This commit should be reverted once the build is green again.

----